KaustabhGanguly/KaustabhGanguly.github.io/README.md

 # Please visit it from both mobile and a pc/mac to view the different styles suited for each other .

-Can do everything again if design is not good .
-No problems .
+This is a showcase website to demonstrate my skills .